HelmholtzAI-FZJ/hearts-gym/docs/readme.md

 client disconnects during games, they will be replaced with a randomly acting agent.

+To evaluate another policy, you do not need to supply a checkpoint.
+Instead, give its policy ID using `--policy_id <policy-id>`, replacing `<policy-id>` with the ID of the policy to evaluate.

 ### Configuration

 In `configuration.py`, you will find several configuration options and